netsec-ethz/scion-tutorials/content/general_scion_configuration/verifying_scion_installation.md

 ## Introduction

-After running SCION infrastructure it is necessary to verify its correctly working.
+After running your SCION infrastructure, it is necessary to verify tha it is working correctly.

-There are several methods of doing this few of them are described in this post.
+There are several methods of doing this.
+Some of them are described in this post.

 ## Running SCION-viz

-Recommended way of verifying correct SCION infrastructure deployment is running visualization tool [SCION-viz](/general_scion_configuration/scion_viz)
+The recommended way of verifying a correct SCION infrastructure deployment is running the visualization tool [SCION-viz](/general_scion_configuration/scion_viz)

 ## Inspecting log files

-SCION log files can be accessed with following command:
+The SCION log files can be accessed with the following command:

 ```shell
 tail -f $GOPATH/src/github.com/netsec-ethz/scion/logs/bs*.DEBUG